idrisr/notes/ios/grand-central-dispatch.md

 main dispatch queue, you do need to make sure your application drains it appropriately.
 For more information on how this queue is managed, see Performing Tasks on the Main Thread.

+## Misc
+* It’s important to note that parallelism requires concurrency, but concurrency does not guarantee parallelism.

+* Tasks that you submit to a `DispatchQueue` are encapsulated by `DispatchWorkItem`.
+You can configure the behavior of a `DispatchWorkItem` such as its QoS class or whether to spawn a new detached thread.